sunjungyum/cs50-final-project/README.md

 Each time the user clicks on the extension icon, previous search results and button redirects will automatically be cleared and replaced with the new search results.

+Assigned as the final project during Harvard's fall 2018 CS50 course.
+This was improved upon in the future and published on the Chrome web store.